rugbyprof/5373-Internet-Programming/Assignments/A05/part_03.md

 #### Step 4

-This will be a little bit up to you to implement.
-But I will definitely not leave you haning.
+This step places the necessary code in your `app.php` file to handle "clean urls".
+You will be responsible for the implementation, but I will definitely not leave you hanging.
 Lets start with this snippet:

+First lets get the url that was used to access the page using `$_SERVER['REQUEST_URI']`:

 ```php
 $request_parts = explode('/', $_SERVER['REQUEST_URI']);
 ```

-This snippet will turn our request url into an array.
+The above snippet will turn our request url into an array.
 For example: `https://your.ip.address/meme_gen/one/two` results in:

 ```
 [